department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-1/coe-usability-1-research-plan.md

 - Users will ask for directly available information (chat, direct phone, lookups) about the COE, lenders and /or realtors

 ### Method
 We'll engage in moderated usability testing conducted remotely using Zoom.
-Remote testing is currently the only viable option, but the method should yield acceptable observations on which to base findings.
+Users will be given open-ended "tasks" set forth in a coversation guide, and their actions and feedback will be recorded.
 Participants will be recruited using Perigean.
 These users will be asked to explore VA.gov (home), then will be provided links to a prototype of the COE feature (VA From 26-1880).
 The prototype is likely to include some facsimile of the landing page.
-The sessions will be recorded, and observers and notetakers may be in attendance.
+Users will be given open-ended "tasks" set forth in a coversation guide, and their actions and feedback will be recorded.
+Observers and notetakers may be in attendance.

 #### The process
 - There will be a quick warm-up and introduction to usability testing